-Implant Exchange Surgery
+Implant Exchange Surgery After Reconstruction

 Implant exchange is the removal of an existing breast implant or tissue expander and replacement with a new one.
 It is one of the most common procedures in breast reconstruction revision, and one of the most versatile.
-A well-planned implant exchange can address a wide range of concerns, from completing a staged reconstruction to correcting complications that have developed years later.

-What implant exchange can achieve
+What can implant exchange actually achieve?

 - Fat grafting.
 Adds soft tissue coverage, camouflages implant borders, and improves contour.